OliveTreeBible/bt15demo/README.md

 bt15demo
 ```

-You will see outpult that looks something like
+You will see output that looks something like

 ```
 ...